j0rd1smit/j0rd1smit.github.io/content/blog/2022-11-05-python-dataclass-from-scratch/index.md

 use_featured_image: true
 featured_image_size: 600x
 ---
-Python's dataclass functionality has become very popular over the last couple of years.
+Python's [data class](https://docs.python.org/3/library/dataclasses.html) functionality has become very popular over the last few years.
-Simply adding the `@dataclasses.dataclass` decorator on top of your class already generates a `__init__` function, `__repr__` function, etc.
+Simply adding the `@dataclasses.dataclass` decorator on top of your class generates a `__init__` function, `__repr__` function, etc.
-This is extremely confident since it removes a lot of boilerplate code.
+This is extremely convenient since it removes a lot of boilerplate code.
-I have been using dataclasses for years and I often tell people about them.
+I have been using data classes for years and often tell people about them.
-However recently I showed them to someone who is new to Python, and they asked how does this actually work?
+However, recently I showed it to someone new to Python, and they asked how this works under the hood.
-To be honest at that moment I also had no idea, but I decided to find out by implementing a dataclass from scratch.
+To be honest, at that moment, I also had no idea, but I decided to find out by implementing a data class from scratch.

 ## Python's exec function
-I discovered Python has the `exec` function.
+After doing some research, I discovered Python has the [exec](https://docs.python.org/3/library/functions.html#exec) function.
-This function takes as input a string that contains valid python code and compiles into runnable python code at runtime.
+This function takes a string with valid python code as input and compiles it into runnable python code at runtime.
-For example, we can do the following use the `exec` function:
+For example, we can do the following using the `exec` function:
 ```python
 code = """
 def hello_world():